 NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
-Data were collected on those students, who at entry of the cohort, were awarded a Pell Grant and students who were awarded a Subsidized Stafford loan, but did not receive a Pell Grant.
+Data were collected on those students, who at entry of the cohort, were awarded a Pell Grant and students who were awarded a Subsdized Stafford loan, but did not receive a Pell Grant.
 Graduation rates are the Student Right-to-Know rates.
 For more details, see the Methodological Notes.
-N is the number of institutions in the comparison group.
+N is the number of institutions in the comparison group that have a value for each indicator.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Graduation Rates survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2023-24, Graduation Rates survey component.

 Figure 18.
-Bachelor's degree graduation rates of full-time, first-time bachelor's degree-seeking undergraduate students within 100%, 150% and 200% of normal time to completion: 2014 cohort
+Bachelor's degree graduation rates of full-time, first-time bachelor's degree-seeking undergraduate students within 100%, 150% and 200% of normal time to completion: 2015 cohort